Your Computer & ResNet

 - Is it necessary to bring a computer to Purdue?

-You do not have to bring a computer to campus, and Purdue does not require students to own computers, but most students do.
+You do not have to bring a computer to campus and Purdue does not require students to own computers, but most students do.
 All residence units have printer kiosks utilizing laser printers and computer labs can be found throughout campus.
 About 3,000 additional computers are available in public computer labs located throughout campus.
-Because of the wireless service, the laptop computer is an increasingly popular option since it can be used in your room with ResNet and in other areas with wireless services if it is equipped with both an Ethernet card and a wireless network card.
+Because of the wireless service, laptops and tablets are increasingly popular options since they can be used in your room with ResNet and in other areas with wireless services (if the device is equipped with both an Ethernet card for the wired network and a wireless network card for PAL3.0).

 - If I want my own computer, when and where should I purchase it?

 If you don’t own a computer now, consider waiting to see what your computer needs will be.
 Once classes start and you have an idea of how much space you have in your residence room, you will be better prepared to make computer equipment and software decisions.
-You may buy your computer from a dealer near Purdue, a mail order firm, or a retailer at home.
+You may buy your computer from a dealer near Purdue, online, or a retailer at home.
 Purdue does not sell computers, but does have some agreements you can read about.

 - How do I connect my computer at Purdue?